giancambo/benperk.github.io/azure/training/azure-functions-blob-storage.md

 ![Figure 1, how to create an Azure Function with an Blob trigger][FIGURE1]
 ###### Figure 1, how to create an Azure Function with an Blob trigger

-If you would like to store the blobs into a different account, use this set of instruction to create an Azure Storage Account.
+If you would like to store the blobs into a different account, use [this][LINK11] set of instruction to create an Azure Storage Account.
 For this lab, you do not need to create the storage container as the code in the AzureFunctionConsumer will do this for you later, but you can if you want.

 ## Create a Blob triggered Azure Function